-This post will be published in the December 2015 issue of Doors & Hardware
+This post was published in the December 2015 issue of Doors & Hardware

 UL 294 is the Underwriters Laboratories Standard for Access Control System Units, which is used to evaluate the construction, performance, and operation of access control systems.
 This listing evaluates the safety of the system, and ensures that the products will operate reliably without creating a hazardous condition.
 The standard covers four different levels for product testing, with variations in the requirements for destructive attack, line security, endurance, and standby power.
 The current model codes do not specifically state which of these levels must be met in order for the system to be code-compliant, but the testing required for UL 294 – Level 1 establishes that the products are safe for egress purposes, which is the main concern of the model codes.